 Agha Saadat Ali, Amir Elahi, Gul Mahomed, Abdul Hafeez Kardar, Mahmood Hussain, Wallis Mathias, Miran Bakhsh, Mufassir-ul-Haq, and Nazar Muhammad.
-Out of these nine, only Abdul Hafeez Kardar was able to lead Pakistan in Tests.
+Out of these nine, only Abdul Hafeez Kardar was able to lead Pakistan in tests.
 However, the others were either bowlers or batsmen.
-Following is a short biographical sketch of all such Pakistani Test Cricketers with their ages (at the time of death) in brackets.
+Following is a short biographical sketch of all such Pakistani Test cricketers, with their ages (at the time of death) in brackets.

 Agha Saadat Ali (66)

-Agha Saadat Ali was born in Lahore on 21st June 1929 and it was in the same city that he died on 26th October 1995.
+Agha Saadat Ali was born in Lahore on June 21, 1929, and it was in the same city that he died on October 26, 1995.
 He was a right-handed middle-order batsman who could also bowl medium-fast deliveries.

-He was an excellent fielder and proved his worth as a fielder when he held on to three catches to get the Kiwis out for a string of low scores (70 and 69-6) while scored 8* in his team’s 1956 declared.
+He was an excellent fielder and proved his worth as a fielder when he held on to three catches to get the Kiwis out for a string of low scores (70 and 69-6) while scoring 8* in his team’s 1956 declaration.
 His on-the-field performance was no less than Khan Muhammad’s 6-21 and Hanif Muhammad’s 103 in the same match but he was dropped after just one match for no fault of his own

 Amir Elahi: (72)

-In fact, just two seasons later, his record was bettered by countryman Miran Bakhsh (played as Miran Bux) when the latter represented Pakistan in the last of his two Tests being 47 years and 302 days final Test Match on the final day of his short career which had a span of just 18 days.
-Amir Elahi was a specialist right-arm medium pace bowler who took 4- 134 in his debut Test, which was also Pakistan’s very first Test match.
+In fact, just two seasons later, his record was bettered by countryman Miran Bakhsh (played as Miran Bux) when the latter represented Pakistan in the last of his two Tests, being 47 years and 302 days final Test Match on the final day of his short career, which had a span of just 18 days.
+Amir Elahi was a specialist right-arm medium-pace bowler who took 4-134 in his debut Test, which was also Pakistan’s very first Test match.

 Amir Elahi: